 The power of compound interest is one reason it’s essential to start saving for retirement as early as possible.
 Even if you can’t afford to contribute sizable amounts of money each month, investing consistently over time will result in significantly more savings than if you wait until later in life to get started.

-What Are The Best Compound Interest Accounts?
+What Are the Best Compound Interest Accounts?

 There are many different types of compound interest accounts.
 Most of them will require you to use brokerage services to open an investment account.
 However, with some options, only bank accounts are necessary.